 Success at “going global” isn’t a slam-dunk.
-It’s true that international expansion helps many companies increase profits, dominate new markets, and mitigate economic risk.
+It’s true that global expansion helps many companies increase profits, dominate new markets, and mitigate economic risk.

 What did many of these companies do wrong?